-On December 6, 2019 the 11th Federal Circuit Collegiate Court in México denied Goldgroup's Amparo regarding the USD \$48 million claim and the Company will continue to pursue all legal avenues in Mexico to achieve a favorable resolution to the DynaUSA dispute.
+On December 6, 2019 the 11th Federal Circuit Collegiate Court in México denied Goldgroup's Amparo regarding the USD \$48 million claim and on February 20, 2020 a Mexico City court issued a judgement in favour of DynaMexico.
+The Company will continue to pursue all legal avenues in Mexico to achieve a favorable resolution to the dispute.
+On August 28, 2020, DynaMexico sought recognition of the judgment under the Texas Uniform Foreign-Country Money Judgment Recognition Act.
+This lawsuit was dismissed by the Court for want of jurisdiction on November 30, 2020.
+DynaMexico filed a Motion for new trial on December 30, 2020.
+The motion for a new trial was overruled by operation of law on February 15, 2021.